Generated at: 2026-06-15 04:48:15

 • High costs associated with new business development

-• Existing sales lists do not match the company's target customer profile
+• Sales lists that do not match the company's target customer profile

 • Outdated methods that have become ineffective